 She has three times been honored as the NESCAC Coach of the Year, taking home the honors in 1997, 2000 and 2010.

-In 1997, she led the team to a program-record 26 wins, winning its first NESCAC Championship.
+In the 1997 season, she led the team to a program-record 26 wins, winning its first NESCAC Championship.
 The Panthers earned back-to-back titles the following year, making their first NCAA Tournament appearance.